ksd3/rinexpy/docs/TUTORIAL.md

 ```

 `ds` is a single-time `xarray.Dataset` sized to the SVs present at
-that epoch only.
-Memory footprint is constant in file size.
+that epoch.
+Memory footprint stays constant in file size.

 ## 5. Convert a directory in parallel